FormatFuzzer: Effective Fuzzing of Binary File Formats: Evaluation

 \takeaway{The large majority of files generated by \tool{} is valid.}

 To put this validity into perspective, let us compare against inputs produced by the format-agnostic AFL fuzzer, listed under the ``AFL'' column.
 We see that even with sample files, AFL produces far fewer valid input files.
+In fact, if we compute the ratio of valid files produced by \tool{} and valid files produced by AFL, we obtain geometric average of 4.9 (minimum 1.2, maximum 36.0).